 The weather in Chamberlain, SD changes with the season.
 Expect temperature ranges to vary from 25F to 75F.
 It is recommended to check the weather channel link prior to your departure to determine your weather conditions.

-If you are flying commercially Sioux Falls(FSD) is the closest airport.
-You can rent a car and drive the 2 hours to the lodge or we can pick up your group for a $300 transfer fee.
+If you are flying commercially we can pick you up in Sioux Falls(FSD) you can rent a car and drive the 2 hours to the lodge or we can pick up your group. $300 round trip per transfer

 Rental Guns can be provided for $25 per gun - Let the lodge know in advance if you would like to rent a gun.